lmondada/portmatching-benchmarking/README.md

 ## Reproduce the benchmarking
 ### Dependencies and setup
+You will need a recent C++ compiler, a recent Python interpreter and Rust 1.75 or newer.
 1. Compile the `quartz_runtime` library of the Quartz project (https://github.com/quantum-compiler/quartz) and copy the resulting library file to a new `lib` folder.
 2. Compile the minimal quartz bindings used in this project using `